Top Ranking Australian University deploys QLess to Improve the Student Experience

 With a focus to improve the student experience, the university wanted a user-friendly queuing solution that took advantage of the latest technology.
 “Our students are great with technology, so we needed a mobile solution to capitalize on that,” said the Director of Student Services.

-The university researched various options before contacting Hague Australia who are the partner for QLess in Australia & New Zealand.
+The university researched various options before contacting Hague Australia who is the partner for QLess in Australia & New Zealand.
 They found the Hague Australia & QLess team’s helpful and easy to work with.

 “Implementation has been highly successful,” said the Director of Student Services.
 “Training was clear and effective, the system very easy to use — it was quite an enjoyable experience from the initial implementation meeting, through the online and self-help training and through to go-live.
 We received great support from Hague Australia & QLess, it went very well.”

 Although staff identified a high volume of face-to-face enquiries as a potential concern prior to the implementation, QLess performed well.
-“We had a major intake only three weeks after our soft launch, and QLess passed its performance test with flying colors,”
+“We had a major intake only three weeks after our soft launch, and QLess passed its performance test with flying colours,”

 Upon implementation of QLess, students join a virtual queue and receive text messages with their projected wait time and when they should return to the queue to be serviced.
 The system also informs students of delays and updates and provides the option to reschedule without losing one’s place in line.
 While waiting, students are free to run errands or study – instead of physically lining up in a busy foyer.
 “Students can sit in a cafe and wait to be served, it’s a great way to leverage mobile technology to improve the overall campus experience.”